Tax: What You Need to Know

 - Then pop into your nearest NZAA Centre with your passport, Immigration NZ number, and overseas tax number (if you have one) to confirm your identity.

-- You’ll get your IRD number by text or email in 2–3 days, and a physical copy in the mail within about 10 days.
+- Expedite the process by paying $20, and you’ll get your IRD number by text or email in 2–3 days, and a physical copy in the mail within 2 weeks.

 - Bring your IRD number and bank account details with you on your first day of work.